When it comes to promoting your business, you’re likely short on time yet lengthy with your wish list.

 Allude to your company’s product or service where relevant within your blog post and include a hyperlink for accessing more information.
 If your blog post pertains to the benefits of travel insurance, there’s no harm in including at least one reference to how your company, in fact, offers this very product at affordable rates.
 So long as the post creates value for your reader, it is effective.

 6. Include a Visual With Each Blog Post

 A blog post without an accompanying visual element is like a vehicle lacking a steering wheel – it may drive but you won’t get far nor be satisfied with the end result.

 Insist upon having an image included with every blog post, and consider supplementing that image with your company logo or a pull quote highlighting a significant point from the text.
 Infographics also prove effective if your blog post offers statistics.
 If you don’t have access to high-quality images, consider trying a stock photo site.

 When it’s all said and done, one crucial step still remains.
 You may have rewarded your audience with bloggable gold, yet your blog’s credibility and readership hinges on being accurate.
 Proofread for grammar and spelling; more important, though, revisit your content to make sure your message came across cleanly.

 Nevermind that journalistic editing standards have diminished and social media proofreading never existed in the first place – you’re better than that.
-Read out loud, highlight a printout or ask a friend – do whatever it takes to ensure your blog is proofread prior to publication.
+Read out loud, highlight a printout, or ask a friend – do whatever it takes to ensure your blog is proofread prior to publication.

-You have all the necessary tools; it’s time to commence or reinvigorate your business blog.
+You have all the necessary tools.
+It’s time to commence or reinvigorate your business blog.
 Don’t let the content marketing revolution pass you by.
-It’s perfectly reasonable for some promotional ideas to sit on the backburner until your time and budget free up – just don’t let your blog be one of them.
+It’s perfectly reasonable for some promotional ideas to sit on the back burner until your time and budget free up – just don’t let your blog be one of them.
 Your audience is too hungry to wait.